 This programme aims to cultivate students with professional ethics, creativity, lively teaching abilities and a global perspective for teaching the subject of Chinese History in secondary schools.
-Graduates are expected to:
+Graduates of the programme are expected to:

 - possess the relevant pedagogical and curriculum development skills as well as discipline knowledge with an emphasis on the understanding of the contemporary significance of the Chinese historical issues;

 - possess critical thinking and analytical skills to solve problems in a logical and creative way;

 - communicate and interact effectively with others in social and professional contexts; and

 - demonstrate global awareness with high standard of morality.